 Friends of the Cheng Library Sponsor Living Jazz Archives Event

-The Friends of the Cheng Library sponsor an event focusing on the University's Living Jazz Archives
+The Cheng Library sponsors event introducing materials from the University's Living Jazz Archives.

 Prof. David Demsey reviews the work of Thad Jones, Clark Terry, and James Williams.
 Pictured behind Dr. Demsey is a photograph of Clark Terry, legendary trumpeter/educator and former Adjunct Professor in the Jazz Program.